dqualizer/template/.github/ISSUE_TEMPLATE/epic-template.md

 ## Dependencies

-- Blocked by Issue#1
+- Blocked by Issue one
-- Blocked by Issue#2
+- Blocked by Issue two
-- Blocked by Issue#3
+- Blocked by Issue three

 ## Description